 It is recognized that all MLTs complete many different learning activities throughout the year and are encouraged to record all activities within their CCP.
 All MLTs are subject to a CCP Compliance Audit which evaluates and monitors MLTs' compliance with the program.

 In response to regulatory, legal, and ethical expectations, the CCP may evolve from time to time to best serve the public interest.
 As a component of a good governance model, the CMLTA periodically evaluates the CCP structure, format, content, and requirements.
 Updates to the CCP are sent to members by email.
-Examples of communication to MLTs are included below:

 The College of Medical Laboratory Technologists of Alberta (CMLTA) is the regulatory body for Medical Laboratory Technologists (MLTs) employed in Alberta.